bingo-0h/mehn5513/archive/notes.md

 To be the best, you must be able to handle the worst.
 Database Indexing WebSockets Innovation distinguishes between a leader and a follower.
 Agile
 Innovation distinguishes between a leader and a follower.
 DevOps I find that the harder I work, the more luck I seem to have.
 Data Science Serverless API Difficult roads often lead to beautiful destinations.
-Distributed Systems React Replica Set Logging Agile Latency Optimization Python NLP Algorithm Sharding
+Distributed Systems React Replica Set Logging Agile Latency Optimization Python NLP Algorithm Sharding Don't be afraid to give up the good to go for the great.
+Scalability Data Pipeline Lambda Functions Microservices Blockchain I find that the harder I work, the more luck I seem to have.
+Dream big and dare to fail.
+Database Indexing Opportunities don't happen.
+You create them.